If downloaded to a device check main site for updates.

 The complete set of eBooks is worth over £1500 – your main recommended reading for your core psychology lectures covered at no cost to you!Free eBooks from the School of Psychology

-If you're thinking about studying Stage 2 abroad, an Exchange Briefing meeting will be arranged for early November, where you can learn more about studying stage 2 as an Exchange Student.
-An email will be sent in October with details, so keep checking your University email for this notice.
+If you're thinking about studying Stage 2 abroad, an exchange information meeting will be arranged in semester 1 by Plymouth Global, where you can learn more about studying stage 2 as an exchange student.
+An email will be sent to advertise this so keep checking your University email for this notice.

 In the mean time read about previous exchange student experiences below.